ElektraInitiative/libelektra/src/bindings/gsettings/README.md

 rm tmp
 ```

-If you want notfifications to work you have to mount /sw with the dbus plugin.
+If you want notifications to work you have to mount /sw with the dbus plugin.

 # Debugging
 `G_MESSAGES_DEBUG=ElektraSettings` will enable debug output of the backend.
 If you have
-set the priority of the module below `100` you also have to set `GSETTINGS_BACKEND=elektra`
+set the priority of the module below `100` and dconf installed you also have to
-to be able to test elektra as default backend.
+set `GSETTINGS_BACKEND=elektra` to be able to test elektra as default backend.

 ##examples:
 ### Get/Set and Reset a Gsettings Value